winglang/docsite/blog/2023-08-15-new-method-to-existing-resource.md

 ---
-title: Adding purge & aproxSize to the queue resource
+title: Adding purge & approxSize to the queue resource
 description: In this post, I am explaining how I added a method to the an existing resource.
 authors:
   - revitalb